 There are many reasons to switch to a suspended drift.
 Wind is perhaps the most common obstacle to tight lining, and it’s easily tackled by adding a suspender.
 Whatever the reason, there are times when trout respond to nymphs drifted under a suspender over tight lined nymphs.

 Who knows why?
 Sometimes it’s best to let the fish decide.

 Here’s what a suspender does better than floating the sighter …

 … It actually suspends things.
 Mono sighters laying on the water surface can only support a few grains (about a #16 tungsten beadhead nymph).
-While floating the sighter, it starts sinking when the load of the flies reaches the tip.
+So while floating the sighter, it starts sinking when the load of the flies reaches the tip.
 Suspenders, though, can float as much weight as you want.

 Floating the sighter is an excellent and versatile technique, often used without the intention of suspending the nymphs below.
 However, when I do want to hang nymphs underneath something on the surface, I usually opt for a suspender.

 Why?
-Because it can support all the weight that I need it to.
+Because it can support all the weight I need it to.
 And because when I stay tight to the suspender — when I keep the leader off the water and in the air — I have just one point of contact on the water.
 In most situations that amounts to less drag than having my whole sighter on the surface.